Native Account Abstraction with EOF

 correct and secure implementation of this code is critical.

-We expect compilers targeting EVM will play a major role in enabling and ensuring Smart Contract Accounts' security.
+We expect that compilers targeting EVM will play a major role in enabling and ensuring Smart Contract Accounts' security.

 Copyright